 I’m not very good at taking compliments, but I am getting better.
-They can make me uncomfortable, but I am slowly learning to use them as building blocks to deter self doubt.
+They can make me uncomfortable, but I am slowly learning to use them as building blocks to deter self-doubt.

-I am good at issuing them and I do so whenever I feel it is deserved.
+I am good at issuing them, and I do so whenever I feel it is deserved.
 I do not flatter or brown nose.
 You will find nothing but sincerity in my words.

 In case you were wondering, my sincerity was born from years of surrounding myself with negative and insincere “friends” in my early twenties.
 Those folks taught me hard lessons that led me to build an amazing army of sincere friends over the last decade.
 I can smell incinserity from an individual right off the bat and I stay far away from it.
 People like that will never be given the key to my circle.

-I’ve noticed through adulthood and through reflection of my childhood, that we as people tend to focus on what could go wrong, rather than what could go right.
+I’ve noticed through adulthood and through the reflection of my childhood, that we as people tend to focus on what could go wrong, rather than what could go right.

 We focus on the mistakes of others and are quick to point them out, but our insecurity doesn’t allow for us to compliment them when they are doing right – especially if they are performing better than us.